phluid61/internet-drafts/file-scheme/draft.md

 Care must (?) be taken to avoid issues resulting from possibly unexpected aliasing from case-only differences between file paths or URIs.
-Similarly, care must be taken to avoid issues resulting from aliasing from mismatched encodings, as well as various Unicode equivalences and normalization forms {{UTR15}}.
+Similarly, care must be taken to avoid issues resulting from aliasing from mismatched encodings or Unicode equivalences {{UTR15}}.

 # IANA Considerations {#iana-considerations}